30 May 2020

 Keys to the Kingdom: A History of the Pipe Organ in China

 A running list of errata, typos, and other text issues.
-Corrections to items listed in the Census (pp. 347-59) are dealt with on the web pages for individual organs.
+Corrections to items listed in the Census (pp. 347-59) are dealt with on the pages for individual organs on this website.

 p.
 43, para.
 2, for “establish an anti-meridian”, read established